Daniel Mitchell, chief executive officer at addvantage Global, explains how hybrid fuel technology can help cut fleets’ carbon footprints.

 Duel fuel solutions have been around for some time, but historically these options have been both complicated and expensive to adopt, which has restricted uptake in a sector that is well-known for operating on slim margins.

-In contrast, the latest hybrid fuel technology offers a simple and low-cost solution that typically delivers a 20 per cent reduction in CO2 emissions as well as an average fuel cost saving of around 13 per cent (based on 100,000 miles a year).
+In contrast, the latest hybrid fuel technology offers a simple and low-cost solution that typically delivers a 23% reduction in CO2 emissions as well as an average fuel cost saving of around 13* (based on 100,000 miles a year).

 The simple retrofit approach takes just four hours to install, minimising vehicle downtime, with non-evasive, read-only technology that receives information HGVs ECU without invalidating the warranty.